 619 – do you mean to say ‘confidence intervals’?

-Thank you for this comment, the term “credible intervals” represents the same concept as confidence intervals nevertheless with Bayesian statistics the correct term is credible intervals.
+Credible intervals are the Bayesian analog of confidence intervals in frequentist statistics, and the correct term for the MCMCglmms that we used.

 Line 629 – change ‘each removal time’ to ‘each retrieval’ time’ and be consistent throughout